UPDATED on August, 6 2022 for Mautic 3.3.5. This is by far the simplest way to install Mautic 3 on a VPS.

 service apache2 reload

-OK, so your new Mautic Installation is now completed, now you just need to run the Installation wizard:
+OK, so your new Mautic 3 Installation is now completed, now you just need to run the Installation Wizard:

-Mautic is now ready to be configured, you just need to use a browser, like Chrome or Firefox, and navigate to the IP of your server, for example, if the IP of your droplet is: 22.214.171.124 you would type this in your browser:
+Mautic 3 is now ready to be configured, you just need to use a browser, like Chrome or Firefox, and navigate to the IP of your server, preceded with http://

 Here’s an excerpt of your configuration for the Mautic Installation Wizard